 The Machinist X-35 was built by Onefinity after considering the drawbacks of most CNC Routers in the market for metal machining.

 Size and build

 The primary application of the Machinist X-35 is milling metals.

 Metal stock pieces are usually smaller than their wooden counterparts.
-Which is why the makers have opted for a smaller footprint for Machinist at 28-¾" x 28-¾" that gives an effective cutting area of 16" x 16".
+This is why the makers have opted for a smaller footprint for Machinist at 28-¾" x 28-¾" which gives an effective cutting area of 16" x 16".

 The Machinist has one of the best frame designs among all the desktop CNC mills out there.

 It uses hollow steel tubes of 35 mm diameter for the frame, which gives it incredible rigidity.
 It is also the reason why the model is called X-35.

 I have not seen any other CNC offer a steel frame construction in this price range.